madhanmallow/appsteroid-sdk-ios-documents/en/4_FeatureList.md

 	- You can create the official forum from the `Forum` tab.

 #### <a name="SocialShare">- Social Share</a>
 End-users can share the following contents to major social medias.
 URL to the store will automatically be attached when an user shares a content.
 Default sharing message can be modified on the Web Console by the developer.

 Contents that can be shared:
 - App Info<br>
-- Event<br>
-- Videos
+- Event<br>- Videos

 - What can be done on the Web Console
   - Localization setting can be done in `Localization` tab.